-Shares in brick manufacturer Forterra (LON:FORT) dropped modestly today as a trading update revealed that a decrease in demand would lead to a small reduction in profit on a year-to-year basis.
+Shares in brick manufacturer Forterra (LON:FORT) dropped modestly today.
+A trading update revealed that a decrease in demand would lead to a small reduction in profit on a year-to-year basis.
 The shares dropped in early trade after this latest Forterra profit warning:

-At under 7%, this is a much smaller downgrade than what we have seen for other companies, around 30% seems the average these days for a profit miss.
-There can be said to be some mitigating factors: the decrease in profits seem small, the shares already traded on a modest valuation, and a slowdown in building may only be cyclical and new properties will still be needed in the future.
+At under 7%, this is a much smaller downgrade than what we have seen for other companies.
+Around 30% seems the average these days for a profit miss.
+There can be said to be some mitigating factors.
+The decrease in profits seem small, the shares also already traded on a modest valuation.
+Plus, a slowdown in building may only be cyclical and new properties will still be needed in the future.

 Forterra may be one of the exceptions to the rule and that it has performed very well for those who purchased in the IPO in 2016.
 Although the price fell sharply from its 180p initial price, the performance has then since been steady and before todays warning the price was 300p, which is a great return even before considering roughly 30p in dividends have been paid in the meantime.

 What did the Forterra profit warning say?